-- 3.1.
-Use content knowledge about literacy to support literacy instruction and assessment that incorporates all students' literacy strengths and needs. - 3.2.
-Set measurable and explicit goals for literacy according to knowledge about each student. - 3.3.
-Provide differentiated instruction that supports students' strengths while addressing their instructional needs. - 3.4.
-Make evidence-based judgments, including what has not been working for a student and what might work more successfully, in order to support continuous individual literacy progress for all students. - 3.5.
-Implement curriculum that is comprehensive within and across grades insuring vertical and horizontal alignment with expected literacy outcomes for students. - 3.6.
-Enact evidence-based instructional practices (e.g., interactive think-aloud and modeling, asking varied and high quality questions, scaffolding within gradual release of teacher responsibility procedures) that build a wide range of strategies for comprehending, interpreting, evaluating, and appreciating texts while promoting motivation and active engagement in reading and writing.
+- 4.1.
+Use content knowledge about literacy to support literacy instruction and assessment that incorporates all students' literacy strengths and needs. - 4.2.
+Set measurable and explicit goals for literacy according to knowledge about each student.

-- 3.7.
-Enact evidence-based instructional strategies (e.g., scaffolding the writing process) and practices that help students employ a wide range of strategies to write and communicate effectively with different audiences for a variety of purposes. - 3.8.
-Enact evidence-based instructional strategies that teach and reinforce reasoning, strategic problem-solving, and metacognition within reading and writing. - 3.9.
-Analyze texts for complexity, quality, and alignment to instructional goals and student readiness; select a wide range of appropriately complex texts. - 3.10.
-Engage and support students in reading a wide range of complex texts in print, digital, and multiple media formats. - 3.11.
-Engage students appropriately with disciplinary texts so that they are able to critically evaluate key ideas and details, work with the varying craft, structure, and complexity of disciplinary texts, and integrate knowledge and text details as they build conceptual knowledge. - 3.12.
-Create and implement culturally relevant and responsive instruction and assessments to address the strengths and needs of all students with particular attention to students' diverse cultural and linguistic resources. - 3.13.
-Provide appropriate and differentiated language and literacy instruction for students whose first language is not English so that they can be successful academically (e.g., develop understanding of the content across the curriculum) while they learn English. - 3.14.
+- 4.3.
+Provide scaffolded instruction that supports students' strengths and access to grade-level standards while addressing their instructional needs. - 4.4.
+Make evidence-based judgments, including what has not been working for a student and what might work more successfully, in order to support continuous individual literacy progress for all students. - 4.5.
+Enact evidence-based instructional practices (e.g., interactive think-aloud and modeling, asking varied and high quality questions, scaffolding within gradual release of teacher responsibility procedures) that build a wide range of strategies for comprehending, interpreting, evaluating, and appreciating texts while promoting motivation and active engagement in reading and writing. - 4.6.
+Enact evidence-based instructional strategies (e.g., scaffolding the writing process) and practices that help students employ a wide range of strategies to write and communicate effectively with different audiences for a variety of purposes. - 4.7.
+Enact evidence-based instructional strategies that teach and reinforce reasoning, strategic problem-solving, and metacognition within reading and writing. - 4.8.
+Analyze texts for complexity, quality, and alignment to instructional goals and student readiness; select a wide range of appropriately complex texts. - 4.9.
+Engage and support students in reading a wide range of complex texts in print, digital, and multiple media formats. - 4.10.
+Engage students appropriately with disciplinary texts so that they are able to critically evaluate key ideas and details, work with the varying craft, structure, and complexity of disciplinary texts, and integrate knowledge and text details as they build conceptual knowledge. - 4.11.
+Create and implement culturally relevant and responsive instruction and assessments to address the strengths and needs of all students with particular attention to students' diverse cultural and linguistic resources. - 4.12.
+Provide appropriate and scaffolded language and literacy instruction for students whose first language is not English so that they can be successful academically (e.g., develop understanding of the content across the curriculum while they learn English) - 4.13.
+Provide appropriate and scaffolded language and literacy instruction for students with disabilities to provide equitable access and participation.

+- 4.14.
+Provide appropriate and scaffolded language and literacy instruction for students with characteristics of dyslexia that include evidence-based dyslexia interventions. - 4.15.
 Employ instructional grouping arrangements (e.g., individual, pairs, small groups, whole group, ability based, interest, instructional need) in ways that maximize students' growth in literacy.

-Standard 4: Assessment and Evaluation.
-Educator candidates shall:
+Standard 5: Foundational Literacy Skills Assessment and Evaluation